zetapush-demo/avengers-chat/TUTORIAL.md

-# Create basic web application with ZetaPush
+# Create application with ZetaPush
 ===============================================================================

 Hello !

-I will show you how to quickly create a basic application that allows you to use a Avengers character and chat with others.
+I will show you how to quickly create a application that allows you to use a Avengers character and chat with others.

 ZetaPush is a back-end framework based on node.js that allows you to create a serverless application using high level and remotely hosted services.

 On this application, we will use 3 services :

-    - stack (store messages in database)
+ - [stack](https://zetapush.github.io/documentation/#_stack) &rarr; store messages in database
-    - messaging (send message on channel in realtime by websocket)
+ - [messaging](https://zetapush.github.io/documentation/#_messaging) &rarr; send message on channel in realtime by websocket
-    - groups (create groups to group users)
+ - [groups](https://zetapush.github.io/documentation/#_groups) &rarr; create groups to group users

 We will cover these steps:

-    1) Installing ZetaPush and creating a new application
+1. Installing ZetaPush and creating a new application.
-    2) Developing worker API
+2. Developing worker API.
-    3) Writing UI and worker interaction
+3. Writing UI and worker interaction.
-    4) Building your app to be deployed to production
+4. Building your app to be deployed to production.

 ## Installing ZetaPush and creating a new application
 -------------------------------------------------------------------------------